 If your system is no longer under warranty, that likely means the system is getting older, leading to more future repairs.
 Consider replacing the outdoor unit or the entire system.
 A new AC unit costs between $3,000 and $4,200, so you are already halfway there in price.
 You’ll also get a 10-year warranty which is a better long-term fix.

 There are a few reasons an air conditioning compressor can fail over time ranging from age to excessive stress to lack of maintenance.
 There are more than a dozen ways they can fail, but I will cover the most common ways:

 - Power surge

 We have found that the most common reason a compressor fails is due to age.
-Once a compressor gets around 15 years old, they start getting worn out and eventually fail.
+A compressor around 15 years old is getting worn out and eventually fails.